NielsenDigitalSDK/nielsenappsdk-android/com/nielsenappsdk/global/NielsenAppSdk-ReadMe.md

 - Merged adModel and adLoadType flags
 - Fix for stop event data carried to next session’s duration ping
 - Fix for last playhead call that is not processed (when there is no time-gap between the last playhead and end call)

-Release 5.1.1.24 (6-2-2017)

-- Enhanced support for Digital Audio
-- Ability to pass adloadtype as “linear” or “dynamic”
-- Ability to detect end of content and static material through duration pings
-- Acceptance of empty parameters with a warning message triggered, if a required parameter is missing
-- Acceptance of case-insensitive JSON key values
-- Configurable feature to show Ad view counts in the duration pings
-- Automatic Pause Detection and Debug build detection
-- Change of default ‘type’ from “ad” to “content”
-- Removal of “Static” Launch Ping for Non-Static product implementations
-- Fix for metadata carry over between channels after a channel change

 ******************************************************************************************************